HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

-This README file describes the funcionalities of the VEXER pipeline, the BRAF and Cancer type analysis.
+This README file describes the funcionalities of the VEXER algorithm, the BRAF and Cancer type analysis.

 # Snakemake
 Edit config file paths to change input and output folders.
 Run snakemake pipeline following command.
 Change value for -j in command to the number of parallel jobs you wish to run